- 1 [in singular] The solid surface of the earth: he lay on the groundMore example sentences

 on one's own ground

-- In one’s own territory or area of knowledge or experience: I feel relaxed if I’m interviewed on my own groundMore example sentences
+- In one’s own territory or concerning one’s own range of knowledge or experience: I feel reasonably relaxed if I’m interviewed on my own groundMore example sentences

 - When a tragedy occurs on our own ground, our own territory, we identify with it much more.